-Dr. Martin Binks, PhD, FTOS
+Martin Binks, Ph.D., FTOS

-Dr. Binks is a Fellow of the national scientific organization The Obesity Society (TOS) and is active in, several leadership positions including Executive Council-Secretary Treasurer.He is a contributor to the Treat Obesity Seriously campaign and is on the Executive Board for Obesity Week™.
-Martin is a member of The International Association for the Study of Obesity (IASO) serving as a Fellow on their SCOPE Education and Management Task Force and is a member of the American Society for Bariatric and Metabolic Surgery (ASMBS).
-Martin has also been a contributor with the Army National Guard Decade of Health and Wounded Warriors programs and currently serves on several Advisery boards including Spark America and the International Food Information Council Scientific Advisery Group.
+Dr. Binks is a Fellow of the North American scientific organization The Obesity Society (TOS) and is both Development Chairperson and a member of the Executive Council (Secretary Treasurer).He is a contributor to the Treat Obesity Seriously campaign and is on the Executive Board for Obesity Week™.
+Martin is a member of the World Obesity Federation (formerly IASO) and serves as a Fellow on their SCOPEClinical Care educational group.
+He is also a member of the American Society for Bariatric and Metabolic Surgery (ASMBS).
+Additionally, Martin has been a contributor with the Army National Guard Decade of Health and Wounded Warriors programs and currently serves on several Advisery boards including Spark America and the International Food Information Council Scientific Advisery Group.